Gin Gin, Queensland: Facilities

 Gin Gin General and Lawn Cemetery is at 31 Tirroan Road.

 Events

-The Wild Scotchman Festival used to be held in Gin Gin on the third week of March each year to commemorate the capture of the bushranger James MacPherson.
+The Wild Scotchman Festival used to be held in Gin Gin on the third week of March each year to commemorate the capture of the bushranger James McPherson.
 The Wild Scotsman Markets are held next to the historical Grounds each Saturday morning.

 In popular culture

 Gin Gin is the eighteenth town mentioned in the original (Australian) version of the song "I've Been Everywhere".